kylewaynebenson/company-vacation/_posts/2015-4-1-Youthful-Zest.md

 ###Lyrics

+<span class="tabs">Am Em F B</span>

-Life~ older with each 9-5
+Life older with each 9-5
-Time~ by grace I am still alive
+Time by grace I am still alive
-Hashtag blessed~ today this feeling is new.
+Hashtag blessed today this feeling is new.
-Is it God~ or the taste of this Mountain Dew?
+Is it God or the taste of this Mountain Dew?

+<span class="tabs">C G C7 F E7 F G A#7</span>

 Average, Impressive by low standards
 Nothing proved, mostly meandered
 A good neighbor, bad lover

+<span class="tabs">C G C7 F E7 F G A#7</span>

 Never bowled above 160,
 This song never got discovered,
 And the girls always wanted my brother

+<span class="tabs">Am Em F B</span>

-Old~ I'm losing that youthful zest
+Old I'm losing that youthful zest
-Bald~ Swapping hair on my head for my chest
+Bald Swapping hair on my head for my chest
-Sweaty palms~ at least some things stay the same
+Sweaty palms at least some things stay the same
-Redeemed~ by my limited internet fame.
+Redeemed by my limited internet fame.

+<span class="tabs">Am Em F B</span>

 Jared how many times have we been to taco bell?
 Self image never improved by a corn shell,
 How many bands have we started that failed?
 On my grave: five foot ten, often emailed.

+<span class="tabs">C G C7 F E7 F G A#7</span>

 Average, Impressive by low standards
 Nothing proved, mostly meandered